Precincts

 What is a Precinct Chair?

 A Precinct Chair is the most important leadership role in the Duplin County Republican Party.
 Simply put, a Precinct Chair is the central manager for the smallest unit in the party.
-Although the precinct chair is a volunteer position they have roles and responsibilities in, and to, the party.
+Although the precinct chair is a volunteer position, they have roles and responsibilities in and to the party.
 They also have a lot of fun and meet a lot of people in their community!
 Precinct Chairs are boots on the ground that have day-to-day interaction with the voters in their area.
-Each County is divided into precincts; there are currently 19 precincts in Duplin County:
+Each County is divided into precincts; there are currently 17 precincts in Duplin County:

 • Albertson